Things Never to Do in Italy

-- The same applies for Pasta Alfredo and Spaghetti & Meatballs - same as Spaghetti Bolognese, only to be found in restaurants with "tourist menus".
+- Pasta Alfredo and Spaghetti & Meatballs - same as Spaghetti Bolognese, only to be found in restaurants with "tourist menus".
 This is the real way creamy pasta is made - without cream.
 While we do eat meatballs (my mother makes the best), we just don't mix them with spaghetti.

 Please Book with Us...
 Maria here, if you enjoy my site I'd love your support.